-Any changes in grades submitted to the Registrar must be approved by the Vice President for Academic Affairs.
+Any changes in grades submitted to the Registrar must be approved by the Dean of Faculty.

 Academic Appeal Procedure

 A student may appeal decisions made by faculty members involving grades, coursework and exams, and course attendance policies.
 The procedure outlined below is intended to assure a fair and equal adjudication of student complaints which are not already covered under other policies and procedures, and which are strictly academic in nature.